NOPE: Novel Object Pose Estimation from a Single Image: Related Work

 Recent works~\cite{sparsefusion, realfusion} have had successes generating novel views via NERFs using a sparse set of views as input by leveraging 2D diffusion models.
 For images, the breakthrough in diffusion models~\cite{ddpm,song2020denoising} have unlocked several workflows~\cite{ramesh10hierarchical, saharia2022photorealistic,ruiz2022dreambooth}.
 For 3D applications, DreamFusion~\cite{poole2022dreamfusion} pioneered a score-distillation sampling that allows for the use of a 2D diffusion model as an image-based loss, leveraged by 3D applications via differentiable rendering.
 This has resulted in significant improvements for tasks previously trained with a CLIP-based image loss~\cite{clip, dreamfields, CLIPmesh, magic3d, Clipasso, alainjay}.
 By building on top of score-distillation sampling, SparseFusion~\cite{sparsefusion} reconstructs a NeRF scene with as few as two views with relative pose, while the concurrent work RealFusion~\cite{realfusion} does it from a single input view, although the reconstruction time is impractical for real-time applications.
 Our approach is much faster as we do not create a 3D representation of the object.

-Closest to our work, 3DiM~\cite{3dim} generates novel views of an object by conditioning a diffusion model on the pose.
-Instead of leveraging foundation diffusion models in 2D like DreamFusion does, they retrain a diffusion model specifically for this task.
+Closest to us, 3DiM~\cite{3dim} and Zero-1-to-3~\cite{liu2023zero} generate novel views of an object by conditioning a diffusion model on the pose.
+Instead of leveraging foundation diffusion models in 2D like DreamFusion~\cite{poole2022dreamfusion} does, they retrain a diffusion model specifically for this task.
 While they have not applied their approach to template-based pose estimation, we design such a baseline and compare against it.
-We find that the diffusion model tends to always generate sharp images, even at the cost of sometimes changing the texture or hallucinating wrong details which hinders the performance of the template-based approach.
-In contrast, our approach generates novel views directly in an embedding space instead of pixel space, which is much more efficient as we will demonstrate in Section~\ref{sec:motivation}.
+We find that the diffusion model tends to change the texture or invent wrong details which hinders the performance of the template-based approach.
+In contrast, our approach generates average novel views directly in an embedding space instead of a pixel space, which is much more efficient~\cite{nguyen2022templates}.

-Finally, several approaches~\cite{mariotti_semi-supervised_2020,mariotti_viewnerf_2022} generate novel views by conditioning a feed-forward neural network on the 3D pose, which we also do with a U-Net.
-We share with those approaches an advantage in speed : such feed-forward neural network are one or two orders of magnitude faster than current diffusion model.
+Finally, several methods~\cite{mariotti_semi-supervised_2020,mariotti_viewnerf_2022} generate novel views by conditioning a feed-forward neural network on the 3D pose, which we also do with a U-Net.
+We share with these methods an advantage in speed: such feed-forward neural network are one or two orders of magnitude faster than current diffusion models.
 However, the way we perform pose estimation is fundamentally different.
 We use novel-view synthesis in a template-based matching approach~\cite{nguyen2022templates}, while they use it in a regression-based optimization.
-In practice, we found these methods to work well on a limited number of object categories, and we observed their performance to deteriorate significantly when evaluating on novel categories.
+In practice, we found these methods to work well on a limited number of object categories, and we observed their performance to deteriorate significantly when \nguyen{testing} on novel categories.